 USPS Marketing Mail is the Cheapest Service for Sending Magazines (in Bulk)

 Hands down, the cheapest service for sending magazines or catalogs is USPS Marketing Mail.
 According to the postage rates sheet on the USPS website, Marketing Mail costs just 19 cents for each mail piece at Commercial Pricing Rates.
-Considering that the cost of one postage stamp to send a single letter is 55 cents, that’s a pretty steep savings.
+Considering that the cost of one postage stamp to send a single letter is 55 cents, that’s a pretty steep level of savings.
 However, Marketing Mail comes with a big “fine print” section that you’ll need to be aware of before you start buying postage.

 Pay Attention to the Minimum Quantity

 The thing about Marketing Mail is that you can’t exactly use it for sending one or two magazines.
 You can only access Marketing Mail rates with bulk quantities.
 In order to qualify for these discounted prices, each mailing must meet a minimum quantity of 200 pieces or 50 pounds of mail.
-So, that means you’ve got to send out quite a bit of these items in order to lock in those $0.19/mail piece prices…which a lot of small business shippers simply aren’t in a position do.
+So, that means you’ve got to send out quite a bit of these items in order to lock in those $0.19/mail piece prices…which a lot of small business shippers simply aren’t in a position to do.

 Envelopes Containing Magazines and Catalogs Also Qualify as “Flats”